dhm-org/dhm_suite/dhm_gui/usermanual/USERMANUAL.md

 ![Mode_MenuItems](mode_menu_selections.png)

+## Set Propagation Distance
+Go to Settings->Reconstruction.
+Change the propagation distance.
+NOTE must run the reconstruction to see the effect.

 ## Open Displays To View Reconstruction Products
 In order to view the data, press the icons in the "Views" section of the task bar.